Ah, Tulum! I’m so excited to be visiting *yet again* in a few weeks.

 A purifying water bottle like the GRAYL Ultralight Water Purifier.
 Drinking tap water in Tulum is a no-no, but having to buy bottled water all the time can get annoying, expensive, and is also not sustainable.
 The GRAYL is a water bottle that purifies tap water by getting rid of viruses and chemicals in just a few seconds.
 I’ve used mine all over the world and it has never failed me.

-Travel towels are really light, dry up super quickly, and are so thin that they barely take any space in my luggage.
-It took me a few days to get used to the texture, but now I never travel without one (they can also double as blankets when it gets cold in the plane or in a bus).
+Travel towel.
+Travel towels are incredibly light, they dry up quickly, and take very little space in my luggage.
+It took me a few days to get used to the texture of the towels, but now I never travel without one (they can also double as blankets when it gets cold in the plane or in a bus).
 I recommend this one from Youphoria.

 Packing cubes.
 They’ll save you tons of space because they compress air and they’re also a great way to stay organized.
-I can unpack easily and I always know where to find my things instead of scrambling through my bag and making a mess as soon as I arrive at my accommodation.
 I recommend this set of packing cubes from Ebags.

 Travel Insurance for Tulum & Mexico